 Here are a few stories pulled from real life though:

 - South Korean woman “attacked” by Roomba.
 We have to say attacked loosely here — the victim fell asleep on the floor after setting her Roomba and it tried to vacuum up her hair.

 - “Flash crash” of financial markets.
 In 2010, the Dow Jones crashed very briefly but could have had grave economic implications for many.
 This crash was attributed to AI — a trading malware shorting markets.
 A few years later, a man in London was arrested in connection with the crash.

 - Killer robots.
 Yes, those are actually here already.
 South Korea devised a sentry bot known as Super aEgis II.
 While the aim is not to cause chaos, this robot soldier can lock onto a human-sized target at night from over 2 kilometers away and has a range of over 4 kilometers.

-Big questions remain around the future of AI.
-We are already starting to incorporate it into apps and tools we use in everyday life — it is not just the realm of the science lab anymore.
+Big questions remain around the future of Artificial Intelligence, and movies like Ex Machina, Space Odyssey and I am legend can provide us with speculative ideas of what the future might look like.
+We are already starting to incorporate it into apps, personal computers, and tools we use in everyday life — it is not just the realm of the science lab anymore.

-We’re seeing jobs replaced by AI and the introduction of technology to take over everyday tasks, but we’re not there with pop culture yet in terms of a true “human” level of intelligence, including independent thought and emotions.
+We’re seeing jobs enhanced rather than completely replaced by AI, as well as the introduction of technology to take over everyday tasks.
+However, we’re not there yet with pop culture in terms of a true “human” level of intelligence, including independent thought and emotions.